helcat/pie/README.md

 To make sure there is no confusion and for compatibility all methods in the library are prefixed with `"Pie_"`.
 Although written in Java libraries for other languages will be available in the future.

-#### Image modulation
+#### <span style='color:MediumSeaGreen'>Image modulation</span>
-In order to stop security applications and systems from detecting what the encoding is generating.
-Like calculating a hash or interrogating the image.
+In order to stop security applications and systems from detecting what was encoded by calculating a hash or interrogating the image.
 Every image produced has modulation.
 Which means Every image is completely different.
-No matter how large or small the image is or how many parts there are.
+No matter the content, how large / small the image is or how many parts there are.
-This is not a part of the encryption, it's a stand able feature to protect the image generation.
+This is not a part of the encryption, it's a standalone feature to protect the image generation.

-#### Practical applications
+#### <span style='color:MediumSeaGreen'>Practical applications</span>
 Would include but not limited to
-* Chat servers (Passing encoded images (text to image) from one client to another).
+* Chat servers (Passing encoded images (text to image and back again) from one client to another).
 * Hiding files or text in plain sight.
 * Storing images or other files on a cloud server.
-* Passing information across to any server, network or computer system to bypass security.
+* Passing information across to any server, network or computer system to bypass security and middle men.
 * Stop AI models from using your images or other files for training.
+* and many more....

 When the file or text is encoded the end result is just an image.
 Any inspection of the file will pass as an image and unless the security denies images will pass through.
 When the file is decoded the file or text will be intact.
 Even the metadata of the file is restored.
-Any file can be encoded for example Images, Movies, Documents, already compressed files including zip and even Exe or Application files.
+Any file can be encoded for example but not limited to Images, Movies, Documents, already compressed files including zip, Exe or Application files and even already encrypted files.

-## Encoding - Getting started
+## <span style='color:CornflowerBlue'>Encoding - Getting started</span>
 Create a configuration file first.
 This will store all the defaults and options for the encoding.
 A lot of the options have already been defaulted but can be overridden.